Background of the Poem

 - The photograph remains the same, but the people in it change with time.

-- The sea remains unchanged, symbolizing permanence.
+- The sea remains unchanged, symbolising permanence.

 5. Mother’s Reaction Years Later